amejiarosario/amejiarosario.github.io/source/_drafts/Data-Structures-Time-Complexity-for-Beginners-lists-arrays-stacks-queues-hash-maps-sets-tutorial.md

 Notice, that we have to be very careful and update the previous, size and last.

 <a id="DoublyLinkedList.removeFirst"></a>
-{% codeblock LinkedList.prototype.removeFirst lang:js %}
+{% codeblock LinkedList.prototype.removeFirst lang:js https://github.com/amejiarosario/algorithms.js/blob/master/lib/data-structures/linked-lists/linked-list.js full code  %}
   removeFirst() {
     const first = this.first;